Individual and Family Counseling

 Define your goals.

 Think about what you would like to get out of counseling.
 It is helpful to write a list of events, relationship issues, or feelings that you think are contributing to your distress or symptoms.
 Take time at the beginning of each session to consider your expectations and define the outcomes you want from your sessions.
 Self-exploration and change involve hard work, and sometimes painful feelings are stirred up in the process of healing.
-Counselors are trained to pay close attention to these issues and will probably encourage you to discuss these feelings openly.
+Therapist's are trained to pay close attention to these issues and will probably encourage you to discuss these feelings openly.

 Be active in your participation.

 Because this time is about you, please be as active as you can in deciding how best to use the time.
-Be honest with your counselor and give her or him feedback about how you see the sessions progressing, and about how you are feeling.
+Be honest with your therapist and give her or him feedback about how you see the sessions progressing, and about how you are feeling.

 Development, healing and growth can take time, effort, and patience.
 All of your coping skills, behavior patterns, and thought processes have been learned and reinforced over a long period of time, so change can be difficult and slower than you want.

-Follow your counselor's recommendations.
+Follow your therapist's recommendations.

 Counseling is intended to improve your life and relationships outside of counseling; making efforts to try out and practice new behaviors, approaches, or ways of thinking can be a crucial success factor in your counseling experience.